HELPLINE: (443) 330-5341

 I swear, my child is not a terrorist

 The anticipation of not knowing a procedure, or what to expect next can spike a child’s anxiety.
 Prepare your child for the security process at the airport.
-Help her understand that she will have to relinquish her shoes and favorite IPod (or other electronic device) but that she will get them back.
-And ease fears ahead of time that the pass-through metal detector will not shock or provide any harm.
+Help them understand that they will have to relinquish their shoes and favorite electronic device, but will get them back.
+Ease fears ahead of time that the pass-through metal detector will not shock or provide any harm.
 Go over key words that may not be used in airports or on planes – bomb, gun, terrorist, etc. (Unless of course that will only prompt the use of those words.)
-If you are flying out of BWI and worry that your child might blurt out something that could get him detained, or if you have other concerns, contact BWI’s TSA Customer Service Manager.
-Visit our provider database and select provider type Miscellaneous Services and Products and then choose Vacation for the manager’s contact information.
-You can also contact TSA Cares.
+TSA Cares provides information on security procedures aimed to help passengers with disabilities, medical conditions and individuals needing additional assistance to better prepare for the security screening process.

 Do a practice run at the airport